 Academic dishonesty is not tolerated.
 To protect the integrity of the assessment process in face-to-face and remote testing environments, multiple exam formats and video surveillance may be used during exams.
-Remote online quizzes and exams are administered via Canvas (learning management system) utilizing Respondus Lockdown Browser and student webcams.
+Although seldomly used, remote online quizzes and exams are administered via the Canvas (learning management system) utilizing Respondus Lockdown Browser and student webcams.

 Students must observe the following: